fermisurfaces/IFermi/docs/src/cli.rst

     :align: center

 .. _prop-style:

 Styling face properties
 ~~~~~~~~~~~~~~~~~~~~~~~

 As described in the :ref:`property-gen` section, Fermi surfaces (and Fermi slices)
 can include a property projected onto the isosurface faces.
 By default, if properties
-are included in the Fermi surface they will be indicated by coloring of the isosurface
+are included in the Fermi surface they will be indicated by coloring of the isosurface.
-colors.
 If the face property is a vector, the norm of the vector will be used as the
 color intensity.
 The colormap of the surface can be changed using the
 ``--property-colormap`` option.
 All `matplotlib colormaps <https://matplotlib.org/stable/gallery/color/colormap_reference.html>`_
 are supported.
 For example: